mypdns/matrix/CONTRIBUTING.md

 If you feel like contributing there are a couple of ways to do this

 1. You can add new super high speed bash code, optimizing existing, rewrite for broader support of bash environments across OS's
 1. You can add domains to either the wildcard.list or domain.list in there respective folders
 1. You can through **Damned** good arguments try to get a domain into the whitelisted

+**NOTE**: When you first starts to commit issues, the [akismet][akismet] unfortunately very fast to mark you as a spammer, but don't this includes everyone even admin accounts.

+When this happens, please add this 'Ping @spirillen, i've got mark as spam` to this [issue](https://mypdns.org/mypdns/support/-/issues/268) and we will get your account back on track.

 ### Adding a new domain
 The workflow is a bit clumsy, but the most reliable and fail-safe.